When it comes to your clothes…remember the 80/20 rule!

 Are you familiar with the Pareto principle?
-It’s a business principle suggesting that, for many events, 80% of the results come from 20% of the causes.
+It’s a business principle suggesting that for many of our goals, 80% of our results come from 20% of our efforts.
 Why am I mentioning this?
 Well, applying this to your clothes, you probably wear 20% of what’s in your closet 80% of the time.

 I don’t know all the reasons for the 80/20 rule, but I do know this: